the-anna-project/annad/doc/concept/anna.md

   server and the core.

 - The `network` layer describes the implementation of Anna's most inner workings.
+The neural network.
 It bundles everything around data processing and intelligence.
-The network itself is able to contain multiple networks which itself can contain multiple networks as well.
-That way a deeply nested neural network is formed.
+The network itself contains CLGs acting as some sort of artificial neurons.
+They connect to each other and form the network.
 Signals provided by the gateway are translated to impulses that pass through the networks and magic happens.

 - The `scheduler` layer describes processing of work that should be done by jobs.
 A job can be any type of work.
 E.g. the processing of an incoming impulse.

-- The `index` layer describes indizes that group entities of the same type.
-  E.g. the clg index provides all kinds of CLGs available to the networks.

 - The `storage` layer describes the data storage responsible for storing any kind of data.
 E.g. this is Anna's memory.